Flovent HFA Drug Description:

-Flovent HFA (fluticasone propionate) is an inhalation aerosol used as prophylactic therapy for patients with asthma who are four years old and above.
-It could control symptoms of asthma, thus, allowing you to do normal, everyday activities.
+Fluticasone propionate is an inhalation aerosol used as prophylactic therapy for patients with asthma who are four years old and above.
+It could control symptoms of asthma, thus, allowing you to do everyday activities.

 Although Flovent HFA has unknown clinical significance, it shows binding affinity to human glucocorticoid 18x more than dexamethasone, 2x more than beclomethasone 17 monopropionate, and 3x more than budesonide.
 In addition, this synthetic tri fluorinated corticosteroid has anti-inflammatory effects.

-Read the medication or prescription guide provided before using Flovent HFA.
+Read the medication or prescription guide provided before using it.
 Then, use it precisely as prescribed by the doctor.
-Doses available are Flovent HFA 44 mcg(equivalent to Flovent HFA 50 mcg), Flovent HFA 110 mcg(equivalent to Flovent HFA 125mcg), and Flovent HFA 220 mcg (equivalent to Flovent HFA 250 MCG).
-Take this medication regularly.
-Additionally, at evenly spaced intervals and at the same time each day.
+Doses available are Flovent HFA 44 mcg(equivalent to 50 mcg), Flovent HFA 110 mcg(equivalent to 125mcg), and Flovent HFA 220 mcg (equivalent to 250 MCG).
+Take this medication regularly, at evenly spaced intervals and at the same time each day.
 Do not increase or decrease your dose or abruptly stop using Flovent HFA without your doctor’s advice.

 Here’s the step-by-step guide on using Flovent HFA:

-- Before using Flovent HFA, prime the inhaler by taking the cap off the mouthpiece.
-Shake the inhaler for five seconds and spray it once, away from you.
+- Before using it, prime the inhaler by taking the cap off the mouthpiece.
+Shake the inhaler for five seconds and spray it once away from you.

-- Shake and spray the inhaler again.
+- Shake and respray the inhaler.
 Do this three times.
 You can now see “120” on the counter.

 - To use the inhaler, hold it with the mouthpiece downwards.

-- Exhale from your mouth as much as you can and then put the mouthpiece in your mouth.
+- Exhale as much as possible and then put the mouthpiece in your mouth.
 Close your lips around the mouthpiece.

 - Press the top of the canister down as you inhale deeply and slowly through your mouth.